GhostWording/PublicDocumentation/API/Sections/messaging.md

 * {maxItems} : number max of profiles to return, 20 by default.
 * {maxHours} : define the period of time to look for user's last connection.
 By default we returned only users connected within the last day (24 hours)
+* {showUsersWhoDoNotParticipate} : null by default, if set to 'yes' then include all users of all apps instead of returning only the users that have the property `ppParticipateInBattleStickers` set to `yes` (that's mainly for development purposes)
+* Filters : (if null, you don't need to provide the filter, it'll be ignored)
      * {gender} : setup the type of gender(s) to return, values can be:
          - opposite (default) : return only users of the opposite of the user doing the call
          - same : return only users with the same gender of the user doing the call
          - both : return everyone (cats included ;-)
-* {showUsersWhoDoNotParticipate} : null by default, if set to 'yes' then include all users of all apps instead of returning only the users that have the property `ppParticipateInBattleStickers` set to `yes` (that's mainly for development purposes)
+     * {country} : return only users from the specified country
+     * {ppReceptiveTo} : filter by ReceptiveTo user property
+     * {ppDecisionsAriseFrom} : filter by "Decisions Arise From" user property
+     * {ppOpenedOrSettled} : filter by "Opened Or Settled" user property
+     * {ppPreferBooksToParties} : filter by "Prefer Books To Parties" user property
+     * {ppEnergeticAfter} : filter by "Energetic After" user property

 ### Output